Woolton

-Woolton (/ˈwuːltən/; WUHL-ton) is an affluent suburb of Liverpool, England.
-It is located southeast of the city and is bordered by Allerton, Gateacre, Halewood, and Hunt's Cross.
+Woolton (/ˈwuːltən/; WUHL-ton) is a suburb of Liverpool, in Merseyside, England.
+It is an area located southeast of the city and bordered by Allerton, Gateacre, Halewood, and Hunt's Cross.
 At the 2011 Census, the population was 12,921.

 Overview

 Originally a standalone village, Woolton was incorporated into Liverpool in 1913.
 The area was referred to as "Uluentune" in the Domesday Book, with the name translating as "farm of Wulfa".
 Shortly after the Domesday survey, which was completed in 1086, Woolton became part of the Barony of Halton and Widnes.
 In 1189, a charge was granted by John, Constable of Chester, to the order of Knights of St. John of Jerusalem, a religious order who protected the routes for Christians on a pilgrimage to the Holy Land.
 The Knights held land in Woolton for over 350 years, until it was confiscated from them in 1559 by Queen Elizabeth I. The manorial rights to Woolton passed from Queen Elizabeth to James I, who sold them to William Stanley, 6th Earl of Derby.
 Woolton then passed to Isaac Green, then his daughter, then her son Bamber Gascoyne of Childwall (MP for Liverpool 1780–1796 and an ancestor of longtime University Challenge host Bamber Gascoigne), and is now owned by the Marquess of Salisbury.

 Housing is primarily detached and semi-detached, although some terraces survive in Woolton Village (the centre of the suburb).
 Pubs in the area include The Cobden, The Elephant, The Grapes, The Victoria, and The White Horse, with more within walking distance.
 Other notable buildings include the Victorian public swimming baths and the public library, which was converted from a Methodist chapel but closed in 2012 as part of Liverpool City Council's cost-cutting measures.
 Woolton has a number of churches, including St Mary's (Catholic), St Peter's (Anglican), and St James's (Methodist).
 The Catholic schools St Francis Xavier's and St Julie's are also located in Woolton.

 Hunts Cross Station is the nearest railway station on the southern boundary of Woolton, with local services on the southern route of the Manchester to Liverpool line between Liverpool Lime Street and Manchester Oxford Road, and also Merseyrail's Northern Line to Liverpool Central and Southport.
 Liverpool South Parkway, one and a half miles to the west of Woolton, serves the same lines in addition to Crewe and Birmingham stopping services.
 Bus services provide connections with Liverpool John Lennon Airport, the city centre, neighbouring districts and the broader Liverpool area.
 Gateacre (for Woolton) also served passengers from 1879 until its closure in 1972.

 All three elected councillors for the Woolton ward (Malcolm Kelly, Kris Brown, and Barbara Mace) are Liberal Democrats.